shogrenjacob/16-bit-cpu/docs/instruction-set.md

 - Negative: No change.

 ## PSHA
-Push the value at register X onto the stack.
+Push the value stored by the Accumulator onto the stack.

 | Addressing Mode | Opcode | Cycle Cost |
 |---|---|---|